Higgy-debug/Higgy-debug/README.md

 ### Hi there 👋

 I'm Hirthickkesh P.R from Neyveli TS, India and I'm an sophomore undergrad at NIT Trichy.
-My interests include Deep Learning, , Linux, Cryptography , Playing Chess and  Pop .
+My interests include Deep Learning, , Linux, Internet of Things , Playing Chess and  Pop .

 - 🔭 I’m currently working on : My Intern Work